Anosov triangle reflection groups in SL(3,R): Nested boxes

-Let $C \subset \RP^2$ be the unique conic which passes through all the points $w_i$.
+Let $C \subset \RP^2$ be the unique conic which passes through all the points $w_i$ (see \autoref{sec:conics}).
 It is clearly invariant by $a$ and $b$.
 The complement of $C$ has two connected components, a disk and a Möbius strip, which we call $M$.
 Each of the lines $\ell_i$ intersects $C$ in two points, one of which is $w_i$.
-The other point will be called $u_i$.
+The other point will be called $u_i$ (if $\ell_i$ and $C$ intersected only in $w_i$ we would set $u_i = w_i$, but \autoref{lem:order} below shows this doesn't happen).

 We adopt the following convention: for any object $O$ defined using the generators $s_1,s_2,s_3$, its ``primed'' version $O'$ shall have the same definition, except that the generators are cyclically permuted, i.e. $s_2,s_3,s_1$ are used in place of $s_1,s_2,s_3$.
 For example, $w_0$ was defined as the attracting fixed point of $abc$, so $w_0'$ is the attracting fixed point of $bca$, and therefore equal to $w_3 = a w_0$.
 Cyclically permuting another time, $w_0''$ is the attracting fixed point of $cab$, hence equal to $w_2 = baw_0$.